Wielding Occam's razor: Fast and frugal retail forecasting: Time series forecasting with exponential smoothing and ARIMA models

 \section{Time series forecasting with exponential smoothing and ARIMA models}

-In this section, we provide an brief overview of the two families of time series models studied in this paper, highlighting the richness of options offered by each and how model variants are selected.
+In this section, we provide an overview of two families of time series models, highlighting the richness of options each offers and how model variants are selected.
 We then consider the need for more efficient reduced forms or subsets of such models.